-Local management While Sussex IFCA byelaws are not specific to plaice they include restrictions on trawling and netting activity.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for place at 27cm.
+While other Sussex IFCA byelaws are not specific to plaice they include restrictions on trawling and netting activity.
 EU regulations Minimum landing size 27cm.
 Plaice is managed under the quota system which restricts the amount that can be caught.